The Alan Parsons Project: 1977–1990: Mainstream success and final releases

 Arista Records then signed the Alan Parsons Project for further albums.
 Through the late 1970s and early 1980s, the Project's popularity continued to grow.
 The Project was always more popular in North America, Ibero-America, and Continental Europe than in Parsons' home country, never achieving a UK Top 40 single or Top 20 album.
 The singles "I Wouldn't Want to Be Like You", "Games People Play", "Damned If I Do", "Time" (the first single to feature Woolfson's lead vocal) and "Eye in the Sky" had a notable impact on the Billboard Hot 100.
-"Don't Answer Me" became the Project's last successful single in the United States; it reached the top 15 on the American charts in 1984.
+"Don't Answer Me" became the Project's last top 20 single in the United States; it reached the top 15 on the American charts in 1984.

 After those successes, the Project began to fade from view.
 There were fewer hit singles, and declining album sales.
 1987's Gaudi was the Project's final release, though it had planned to record an album called Freudiana (1990) next.